apparentlymart/terraform-aws-tf-registry/README.md

 - JWT secret creation and sharing with secret manager
 - Automate API update after change
 - Add a bucket to store artifact
+- Usage example

 With this registy implemnentation, you can add a module source from "anywhere" like git, http server, and s3 bucket.

 But for all this storage, you add to handle authentication (...).
 For my point of view, the more simple is to deploy zipped terraform module on a bucket (with ad hoc CI-CD pipeline) and handle access with aws s3 signature.
 That's why i added a dedicated bucket in this stack.

-> All management use case around this private terraform registry can be handled by [this python client](terraform-aws-tf-registry-cli)
+> All management use case around this private terraform registry can be handled by [this python client](https://github.com/geronimo-iia/terraform-aws-tf-registry-cli)

 Ths project has been battle tested in huge production workload since 2 years and cost less than 10$ per month.